openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Standards Requirements

-Following is the list of the standards that are being profiled in this specification:
+The standards that are being profiled in this specification are:

 * OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI]
 * OpenID for Verifiable Presentations [@!OIDF.OID4VP]